jaksticks/word-count/doc/purpose.rst

 The purpose of this excercise is to test readthedocs webhooks and show how easy it is to make an efficient documentation.

+I am still a bit confused, but at least I am getting along...

 Zipf's law
 ----------